ballerina-platform/module-ballerina-sql/ballerina/Module.md

 ```

 In this sample, the parameter values, which are in local variables are used to parameterize the SQL query in
 the `execute` remote function.
-This type of a parameterized SQL query can be used with any primitive Ballerina type
+This parameterization can be performed with any primitive Ballerina type
 like `string`, `int`, `float`, or `boolean` and in that case, the corresponding SQL type of the parameter is derived
 from the type of the Ballerina variable that is passed in.